aurora/rmate/README.md

     -H, --host HOST  Connect to HOST.
 Use 'auto' to detect the host from SSH.
     -p, --port PORT  Port number to use for connection.
+    -P, --proxy-command COMMAND
+                     Proxy command to connect rmate to a UNIX socket.
+Overrides host/port.
     -w, --[no-]wait  Wait for file to be closed by TextMate.
     -l, --line LINE  Place caret on line number after loading file.
     +N               Alias for --line, if N is a number (eg.: +5).